zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 1. **Performance Tile**
 To summarize key metrics like Revenue, we can use  "Performance Tile" visualization.
-   Select  "Revenue" from data pane(columns of the dataset) and Pick "Performance Tile" for visualization as below.
+   Select  "REVENUE" from data pane(columns of the dataset) and Pick "Performance Tile" for visualization as below.
     ![](./images/oascdb35.png " ")

    Result will be: